swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

 to any number of arguments.

-Other approaches that also have drawbacks include taking the arguments an array or a variadic parameter, which requires all arguments to be the same type, or using `Any` which erases type information.
+Other approaches that also have drawbacks include taking the arguments as an array or a variadic parameter, which requires all arguments to be the same type, or using `Any` which erases type information.